 Look for oil around ports BEFORE you connect your gauges every time.
 If you have a leaking schrader and cap you want to know that before you connect your gauges and eliminate that leak.
 Keep in mind that a service cap is NEVER meant to be the seal from a leak, it does act as an insurance policy against a tiny leak in a schrader.
 If you find a leaking schrader, replace it.

 #2 – Be Gentle With the Heat

 No matter the valve make sure you protect it from heat when brazing or soldering (Here's looking at you Staybrite #8 techs).

 The schraders should be out when brazing anyway, but the internals of the valve are also sensitive to heat.
 Ever see a valve leaking from the stem?
 Odds are it was overheated at some point.

 When opening and closing the valve DON'T CRANK DOWN so hard.
 We all know you are strong, but when you crank it open and closed like that you can over-compress and damage the seals and mating surfaces.
 Snug is good, if you need to “put your back into it” it's probably too much.

 #3 – Check Your Seals

 A 1/4″ service port is actually just a 1/4″ flare fitting.
 Technically they don't NEED a seal if the cap is a flare cap (think Trane brass caps).
 The only trouble with the brass flare caps is they do need to be on pretty snug to seal.

-Most manufacturers have gone to caps with a rubber O-ring seal inside, they seal more EA skirt and they only need to be finger tight.
+Most manufacturers have gone to caps with a rubber O-ring seal inside, they seal better and they only need to be finger tight.
 Before installing these caps get in the habit of checking the seal EVERY TIME.
-Make sure it’s there and that it’s in flat.
+Make sure it's there and that it's in flat.

 I have seen many leaks caused by an O-ring that got put in cockeyed and depressed the schrader slightly when the cap was installed.